scotws/TaliForth2/docs/manual.md

             push-a ]  compiled
             u. ;  ok

 This time, we’ve only used one left square bracket to start the assembler code and one right bracket to end it.
-Because of this, we get an `ok` instead of a `compiled` because we are technically not in compile-mode anymore. `1 lda.#` can write the machine code right away.
+Because of this, we get `ok` instead of `compiled` because we are technically not in compile-mode anymore. `1 lda.#` can write the machine code right away.

 Looking at our new word with `see` gives us (addresses may vary):